-We have three layouts that are on display in the museum, two were built by us and the other donated by a generous benefactor.
+We have two layouts that are on display in the museum.

 The “N” scale layout had a revitalization sometime ago and for the better.
 The frame and pedestals remained, but everything above the plywood sub base was removed.
 The layout had a few deficiencies, failures with operating turnouts, deterioration of the foam sub-base (foam does not fair well from elbows; the roadbed had one too many dips from elbows).
 There were also issues with track size, turnouts, general trackplan and electrical theories that never came to fruition.

 So, it was decided to remove the foam, install “Homasote”, lay larger track, use turnouts that do not break (what a concept), create a switching operation, and in general be happy.
 Midwest cork was used again for the roadbed, Atlas Code 80 track was used this time in the hopes that it could withstand those elbows which are always present and turnout control will be done by hand.
 There is no geographic location, all of it “freelanced” to encompass hometown America.
 Electrical control is wired to accommodate both DC and DCC on three independent loops thus allowing continuous running without cornfield events.